 A: References to “right” or “left” in these rules are given for right-handed athletes.
 “Right” and “left” must be reversed for left-handed athletes.

-Q: My shooter went to a competition recently and something did not pass equipment control.
+Q: My junior competitor went to a competition recently and something did not pass equipment control.
 He/she has been to several matches with equipment control in the past and has never had a problem.
 Why is this?

 Q: Why is the firing order different in three-position air rifle than in other shooting events?

 A: When the International Shooting Sports Federation (ISSF) changed the firing order of 3-Position smallbore events (kneeling, prone, standing) the National Three-Position Air Rifle Council decided not to make this change.
 The firing order in 3PAR remains prone, standing and kneeling.
-Since many of the competitors in 3PAR are new junior shooters, the council felt that prone should remain first so new shooters can “sight-in” in the most stable position.
+Since many of the competitors in 3PAR are new juniors, the council felt that prone should remain first so new juniors can “sight-in” in the most stable position.